krangelov/wikimini/README.md

 When you are done with your edits, they will be (with some delay) integrated in the bigger grammar in the running demo.

+Here is the workflow more precisely:

+1. Fork WikiMini (this repository)
+2. Inform everyone what languages you work on (e.g. by email to gf-dev; a better forum coming soon)
+3. Test your language with provided treebanks, as explained above
+3. Correct errors in lexical linearizations
+4. Report on errors in syntactic constructions and idiomacy in an attached document issues/<your-language>.md
+5. Make a pull request to integrate your work in the system
+6. Participate as a co-author of a great publication (to be started at the GF Summer School in August)

 ## Known Issues

 1. The article always use the pronoun "it" for country but this will change later.
+2. Read issues/ on different languages